 The University of Georgia

-The University of Georgia's Center for Continuing Education offers a 9-credit, 90-hour paralegal certificate program that can be completed entirely online and features bi-monthly start dates to accommodate all types of schedules.
+The University of Georgia's Center for Continuing Education offers a 9-CEU-credit, 90-hour paralegal certificate program that can be completed entirely online and features bi-monthly start dates to accommodate all types of schedules.
 The program takes about three months to complete and includes coursework in topics such as legal terminology, ethics, legal document preparation, and legal research skills.
-Candidates who complete this program (or those with prior paralegal experience who do not need to cover the basics) can move on the UG's Advanced Paralegal Certificate, which is also available online and delves deeper into more complex legal topics.
+Candidates who complete this program (or those with prior paralegal experience who do not need to cover the basics) can move on UGA's Advanced Paralegal Certificate, which is also available online and delves deeper into more complex legal topics.

 The paralegal certificate program at Emory University features a blend of online and in-person learning, as students complete six of the seven courses at the school's campus, but they can also use online tools to access resources and complete assignments.
-The program contains five core courses, all of which must be completed, and 2 elective courses.
+The program contains five core courses, all of which must be completed, and two elective courses.
 Prospective students must have a bachelor's degree prior to registering, but no prior work experience is required.
 Students have up to 18 months to complete the program.

 West Georgia Technical College

 West Georgia Technical College's paralegal certificate course is available in a completely online format and can be completed in about one year.
 The program aims to equip students with the skills needed to pursue a career as a paralegal and includes courses in legal analysis, legal documents, and legal research methods.
 The program also contains a capstone project and portfolio review, which is conducted at the program's conclusion.
 WGTC partners with the National Association of Legal Assistants (NALA), and students in this program receive membership and access to NALA's catalog of review courses for the Certified Paralegal Exam.

 Career Options for Graduates with an Online Paralegal Certificate